gawashburn/knoll/README.md

 host$ knoll daemon --input=my_config.json
 ```

+When in this mode, knoll wait until a display configuration event occurs.
+At
+that time, if provided an input file, it will (re)load the configuration from
-When in this mode, knoll will read its input as usual.
-It will then choose an
+the file specified in the input argument.
+It will then choose an applicable
-applicable configuration group, should one exist, and apply it.
+configuration group, should one exist, and apply it.
 However, if no
 applicable group is found, it will not exit with an error.

-Either way, it will
-continue to run and wait for a display reconfiguration event from the operating
+Either way, knoll will  continue to run and wait for a display reconfiguration
-system.
-At that point it will wait a few seconds for the configuration to
+event from the operating system.
+At that point it will wait a few seconds for
-settle, and then attempt to find a matching configuration and apply it.
+the configuration to settle, and then attempt to find a matching configuration
+and apply it.

+Note, that while knoll can still accept a piped configuration, because of the
+nature of pipes, it will not be able to reload the configuration upon a
+reconfiguration event.

 This quiescence period is to avoid knoll from triggering during some fumbling
 with cables, quickly opening and closing a laptop lid, or displays taking some